Cressanda Railway Solutions to acquire majority stake in SYN Developers - www.lokmattimes.com

 Cressanda Railway Solutions to acquire majority stake in SYN Developers

-PNN Mumbai (Maharashtra) [India], January 8: Cressanda Railway Solutions (BSE: CRESSAN) Formerly Known as Cressanda Solutions Ltd a leading ...
+Mumbai (Maharashtra) [India], January 9: Cressanda Railway Solutions (BSE: CRESSAN) Formerly Known as Cressanda Solutions Ltd a leading private ...

 Cressanda Railway Solutions also completes the successful acquisition of 51% stake in Mastermind Advertising Pvt Ltd. The transaction has now been completed upon receipt of necessary regulatory approvals, and fulfilment of other customary closing conditions.
 This completion of transaction enhances Cressanda Railway Solutions presence in the OTT segment that is expected to record the fastest growth in entertainment industry in the years ahead.
 Mastermind Advertising is one of India's fastest growing broadcast management and audio-visual content syndication company that focuses on Content licensing, Movie syndication, Diaspora marketing, Film production, etc. The company recently launched a unique OTT platform ‘FIRNG' that showcases unexplored international movies dubbed in Hindi.